 What’s the real difference between a $3 bag of name brand rice and a $2.50 bag from a generic brand?

 Often these products come off the same production line, and you’re only paying extra for the label.
-Don’t be afraid to swap out your go-to name brand products for Pams or Value next time you do your grocery shop.
+Don’t be afraid to swap out your go-to name brand products for Pams or Value next time you visit the grocery store.

-By saving even just 50 cents off each item in your shopping trolley, you could cut $20 from your total bill.
+By saving even just 50 cents off each item in your shopping trolley, you could cut $20 from your grocery bill.

 14. Shop without temptation

-One of the fastest ways to blow your grocery budget is to give in and buy things you don’t need.
+One of the fastest ways to spend more on groceries is to buy things you don’t need.

 Always remember to eat before you head out to do the groceries.
 On an empty stomach, you can easily find yourself at the checkout with a pile of snacks that aren’t good for your wallet or your health.